hackmonker/amaterasu.github.io/README.md

 ---
 To build the repository, first place the add-on source folders for whichever add-ons you'd like to be contained in your Kodi repo inside this repository.
 For ease of updating included add-ons, the recommended method of doing this is via [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), which are supported by many Git clients, as well as the Git terminal.
 If you choose not to use submodules, you'll need to simply copy the source folders directly into this repository.

-The `_repo_xml_generator.py` script included in this repository with build `.zip` files for each included add-on, as well as generating the necessary `addons.xml` and `addons.xml.md5` files, so that Kodi can infer the contents of the repo.
+The `_repo_xml_generator.py` script included in this repository with build `.zip` files for each included add-on, as well as generating the necessary `addons.xml` and `addons.xml.md5` file, so that Kodi can infer the contents of the repo.
 It is designed to handle multiple versions of Kodi (for example, to serve different add-ons to Leia than are served to Matrix), and single repositories that serve the same add-ons to all Kodi versions.

 ##### Same add-ons to all versions (default)
 ---